runt1me/lnk-coerce/README.md

 # lnk-coerce
-Simple tool to create .lnk files that coerce NTLM authentication
+Simple tool to create .lnk files that coerce NTLM authentication.
+I made this because the other tools that I found had more dependencies and were more complicated to run.
+This version works with python core, no pip installs.

 # Usage